-Filing for a CBP Confidentiality Request hides all 26 of those data points.
+Filing for a CBP Confidentiality Request hides all 26 data points available for request per the FOIA.
 A data mining service can make the request, but the information from the CBP will be blank.
 Your information is redacted from the record.

 The eCommerce industry has made data mining services more in demand than ever.
 Competition in the eCommerce industry is intense because there are so many options to choose from.
 Even small bits of data can make a big difference.

 Supplier information and delivery records are kept private.
 You’re protected from competitors online looking to scoop your suppliers.
 You’re also better protected against a random dock worker looking for a quick payday.

 CBP does warn users that they can’t guarantee the information will never get published.
 After confidentiality becomes effective, it's only good for two years.
 You need to renew your application before the expiration of the current approval to continue protection.

 CBP provides importers, consignees, and shippers with an online application through their website.
 It’s a simple four-step process.
 Submit your company name, address, and U.S. EIN (Employer Identification Number) to identify the business the request is for.

 An easy online application means you no longer have to submit through mail or email.
 Requests go through faster, which means confidentiality is granted faster.

 A request for confidentiality is only effective if you provide accurate information on the form itself.
 When entering the name, include the Automated Commercial Environment (ACE) designation being used by your carrier.
 The name should also match the importer or consignee exactly.